charliemblack/gemfire-basic-csharp-windows/readme.md

 │   └───scripts // Some basic MS-DOS scripts to control GemFire └───pivotal-gemfire-native-9.1.1-build.2-Windows-64bit  // The GemFire C++ and C# libraries
 ```
+I one follows that setup things should just work.
+I followed this pattern to hopefully make it easier for the many Visual Studio users out there.
+If I could have done something cooler let me know.
+I typically spend my days doing Java development, so go easy on me.

 # The Scripts